alphagov/forms/research/2023-08-09-Usability_Testing_Authentication.md

 # Usability Testing: Authentication and trial accounts

+## 2023-08-09 / Sprint 31-34

+## Aims
+- To understand attitudes towards signing up for a new online tool
+- To test the usability of two authentication methods
+- To understand attitudes towards and needs for trial account

+## Users
+- Civil Servants
+- 5 users

+## Methodology
+- Usability Testing

 ## Key Headlines

 - Using an email code rather than a password felt different to participants, but they were all relatively comfortable with it.